PIPsUS: Self-Supervised Point Tracking in Ultrasound: Methods

-PIPsUS first has a feature encoder that encodes the US images into feature maps.
-We use the same ResNet-based encoder as PIPs++ to enable the reuse of pre-trained weights to accelerate convergence.
+\textbf{PIPsUS Model.} We propose a model named Persistent Independent Particles in US (PIPsUS) to track points in US, as shown in Fig.~\ref{fig:model_structure}.
+PIPsUS is inspired by PIPs++~\cite{zheng2023pointodyssey}, an improved model of Persistent Independent Particles (PIPs)~\cite{harley2022particle}, where pixel motions are modeled as moving particles in videos.
+However, PIPs++ inspects the entire video to predict point trajectories, so it can not predict in a streaming manner, and the computation and memory cost increase regarding the length of the videos.
+The main advantage of our model PIPsUS is that it estimates motion in a streaming manner to keep computation and memory costs constant, allowing it to run intra-operatively with fewer memory resources.
+It first has a feature encoder that encodes the US images into feature maps.
+We use the same ResNet-based encoder as PIPs++ to reuse the pre-trained weights to accelerate convergence.
 Features of the tracked points are sampled at prior frames by $F_i=bilinearsampling(I_i, \mathbf{p}_i=(x_i,y_i))$, where $i\in \{0,t-4,t-2\}$.
-Sampling from multiple frames allows the model to learn the original and current appearance of tracked points, while also keeping computation and memory cost constant.
-The same encoder is used on the new image $I_t$ to generate a dense feature map.
+Sampling from multiple frames allows the model to learn the original and current appearance of tracked points.
+The encoder also encodes the image $I_t$ to generate a dense feature map.
 The new point location $\mathbf{p}_t=(x_t,y_t)$ is estimated using an iterative method that showed great success in RAFT~\cite{teed2020raft} and PIPs++.
 We assume zero-motion to start, so the initial location $\mathbf{p}_t^0=(x_t^0,y_t^0)$ is $\mathbf{p}_{t-1}$.
 For each iteration $k$, we sample an $R\times R$ patch in the current frames's feature map at $\mathbf{p}_t^k$ as $P^0,P^1,...,P^{L}$, where $L$ is the number of resolution layers.
 Feature $F_i$ is correlated with these patches and the resulting correlation maps at each resolution are concatenated and reshaped into $n$ $L\times R^2$ vectors, where $n$ is the number of points.
-Since the point motion should be consistent, we concatenate the most recent motion flow $\mathbf{p}_t^k-\mathbf{p}_{t-1}, \mathbf{p}_t^k-\mathbf{p}_{t-2}, \mathbf{p}_t^k-\mathbf{p}_{t-3}$ and use a sinusoidal position embedding~\cite{harley2022particle} to generate motion vectors which enables the model to utilize recent motion.
-A 1D-Resnet is used to further encode the concatenated motion and correlation vectors and to combine the feature correlation and recent motion, then a linear layer is used to predict the update $\Delta \mathbf{p}_t^k$.
+Since the point motion should be consistent, we concatenate the most recent motion flow $\mathbf{p}_t^k-\mathbf{p}_{t-1}, \mathbf{p}_t^k-\mathbf{p}_{t-2}, \mathbf{p}_t^k-\mathbf{p}_{t-3}$ and use a sinusoidal position embedding~\cite{harley2022particle} to generate motion vectors to enable the model viewing recent motion.
+A 1D-Resnet then encodes the concatenated motion and correlation vectors, and a linear layer is used to predict the update $\Delta \mathbf{p}_t^k$.
 We update $\mathbf{p}_t^{k+1}=\mathbf{p}_t^k+\Delta \mathbf{p}_t^k$ for the next iteration.
-At the beginning of the video, we pad the video with $I_0$ and $\mathbf{p}_0$ since our model needs image and location history.
+To start the inference when there is no enough previous frame, we pad the video with $I_0$ and $\mathbf{p}_0$ since our model needs image and location history.